ComScore

 • Life Expectancy: 12 to 15 years

 Due to their ability to sense and adjust to their owners’ temperaments, Cavalier King Charles spaniels are terrific for people always on the go.
-Yes, brushing every week is necessary to make sure their longer coats don’t tangle, but these canines can go with the flow and work well with kids and other pets.
+Their compact size and easy dispositions inspire Ellis to recommend them as perfect matches for elderly persons, apartment dwellers and homes with other pets.
+Yes, brushing every week is necessary to make sure their longer coats don’t tangle, but that's a small time investment for this regal little friend.

 low maintenance dog breeds bull mastiff